-Executing high quality audits is our number one priority.
-We are dedicated to continuous improvement at all levels of our organization and unwavering in our efforts to enhance quality at every step in the audit process.
-In order to drive continuous improvements in quality, we are digitizing the audit, transforming the way we work, and fostering the development of our people, to fulfill our role of providing high-quality audit and assurance services to the capital markets.
-Our quality is underpinned by a strong system of quality control that continues to be enhanced by the implementation of International Standard on Quality Management (ISQM) 1.
-We are confident that our ongoing digital transformation, inclusive of the investments we are making in our audit and assurance processes, our people, and our technology, are resulting in significant, sustainable enhancements to our audit quality.
+Our ability to protect investors and enable the capital markets is based in large measure on our steadfast commitment to integrity and ethical behavior.
+Our pursuit of audit quality is at the center of our culture of continuous improvement.
+In order to drive continuous improvements, we are digitizing the audit, transforming the way we work, and fostering the development of our people, to fulfill our role of providing high-quality audit and assurance services to the capital markets.
+Our quality is underpinned by a strong system of quality control that has been even further enhanced by the implementation of International Standard on Quality Management